Mr. Rogers' Syllabus AP Statistics

 Mr. Rogers will provide the following books:

-by David S. Moore, George P. McCabe, Dan Yates
+by Daniel S. Yates, David S. Moore,

 Cracking the AP Statistics Exam, 2004-2005 Edition (College Test Prep) (Paperback)